Converging High-Level Coupled-Cluster Energetics via Adaptive Selection of Excitation Manifolds Driven by Moment Expansions: Summary, Concluding Remarks, and Future Outlook

 \section{Summary, Concluding Remarks, and Future Outlook}

 One of the most important topics in the CC theory and its EOM and linear-response extensions to excited electronic states has been the development of accurate and robust ways of incorporating higher--than--two-body components of the cluster and excitation operators that would avoid large, usually prohibitive, computational costs of methods such as CCSDT, CCSDTQ, EOMCCSDT, etc., which treat these operators fully, while eliminating failures of the more practical perturbative approximations of the CCSD(T) type in typical multireference situations, such as chemical bond stretching or breaking, biradicals, and excited states dominated by two-electron transitions.
 Among the most promising ideas in this area has been the CC($P$;$Q$) formalism, \cite{jspp-chemphys2012,jspp-jcp2012,jspp-jctc2012,nbjspp-molphys2017,ccpq-be2-jpca-2018,ccpq-mg2-mp-2019, stochastic-ccpq-prl-2017,stochastic-ccpq-molphys-2020,stochastic-ccpq-jcp-2021,stochastic-ccpq-biradicals-jcp-2022, cipsi-ccpq-2021} in which one solves the CC/EOMCC equations in a subspace of the many-electron Hilbert space, called the $P$ space, spanned by the excited determinants that, together with the reference determinant, dominate the ground or the ground and excited states of interest, and then improves the resulting \ccp{} or \ccp{} and EOMCC($P$) energies using the {\it a posteriori} noniterative $\delta_{\mu}(P;Q)$ corrections due to higher-order correlation effects not captured by the CC($P$)/EOMCC($P$) computations, determined with the help of another subspace of the Hilbert space, called the $Q$ space.
-The CC($P$;$Q$) methodology can be regarded as a generalization of the biorthogonal moment expansions of Refs.\ \onlinecite{crccl_jcp,crccl_cpl, crccl_molphys,crccl_ijqc,crccl_ijqc2}, which have resulted in methods such as CR-CC(2,3), but unlike the moment expansions of Refs.\ \onlinecite{crccl_jcp,crccl_cpl,crccl_molphys,crccl_ijqc,crccl_ijqc2} and their predecessors,\cite{leszcz,ren1,ren2,kkppeom2,kkppeom3,kkppeom,ndcmmcc,irpc,PP:TCA} the CC($P$;$Q$) formalism allows one to make unconventional choices of the $P$ and $Q$ spaces and relax the lower-rank $T_{n}$ and $R_{\mu,n}$ components of the cluster operator $T$ and EOM excitation operator $R_{\mu}$ in the presence of their higher-rank counterparts, which methods such as CR-CC(2,3) or CCSD(T) and their higher-order and excited-state extensions cannot do.
-As pointed out in this work and our earlier CC($P$;$Q$) studies, \cite{jspp-chemphys2012,jspp-jcp2012,jspp-jctc2012,nbjspp-molphys2017,ccpq-be2-jpca-2018,ccpq-mg2-mp-2019, stochastic-ccpq-prl-2017,stochastic-ccpq-molphys-2020,stochastic-ccpq-jcp-2021,stochastic-ccpq-biradicals-jcp-2022, cipsi-ccpq-2021} there are important molecular problems, including the bond stretching situations and the activation barrier considered in this article, and many others, where the decoupling of the higher-rank components of $T$ and $R_{\mu}$, such as $T_{3}$, from their lower-rank counterparts, such as $T_{1}$ and $T_{2}$ used to determine the triples corrections to CCSD in the CCSD(T), CR-CC(2,3), and similar approaches, generates large errors in the calculations.
-By defining the $P$ and $Q$ spaces in a suitable manner, which typically means the incorporation of the dominant higher--than--two-body components of $T$ and $R_{\mu}$ in the CC($P$)/EOMCC($P$) computations, while keeping the remaining determinants relevant to the parent CC/EOMCC theory of interest in the $Q$ space, the \ccpq{} methodology provides us with a solution to the above coupling issue.
-It also gives us the opportunity to converge or accurately approximate the results of the high-level CC and EOMCC calculations, such as CCSDT, CCSDTQ, EOMCCSDT, etc., at small fractions of the computational costs, even when electronic quasidegeneracies and higher--than--two-body components of the cluster operator $T$ and EOM excitation operator $R_{\mu}$ become large and hard to capture.
-However, to be successful, one has to come up with a robust and efficient method of identifying the leading higher--than--doubly excited determinants for inclusion in the $P$ space.
+The CC($P$;$Q$) methodology is a generalization of the biorthogonal moment expansions of Refs.\ \onlinecite{crccl_jcp,crccl_cpl, crccl_molphys,crccl_ijqc,crccl_ijqc2}, which have resulted in methods such as CR-CC(2,3), but unlike its predecessors, it permits unconventional choices of the $P$ and $Q$ spaces that relax the lower-rank $T_{n}$ and $R_{\mu,n}$ components in the presence of their higher-rank counterparts, which CR-CC(2,3), CCSD(T), and their higher-order and excited-state extensions cannot do.